jimjames99/mla_active_duty_status/README.md

 ![Travis badge](https://travis-ci.org/jimjames99/mla_active_duty_status.svg?branch=master)

 The Military Lending Act requires lenders in certain situations to check the active duty status of the loan applicant.
-This gem screenscrapes the MLA website providing the applicant details and returns a coded response for the active duty status and the MLA PDF certificate.
+This gem uses [Mechanize](https://github.com/sparklemotion/mechanize) to screenscrape the MLA website providing the applicant details and returns a coded response for the active duty status and the MLA PDF certificate.

 MLA website:  `https://mla.dmdc.osd.mil`